-Dr. Samura primarily teaches in the undergraduate Integrated Educational Studies (IES) Program and challenges students to think boldly and broadly about what it means to be an “educator” in today’s society.
-As a scholar, Dr. Samura works at the intersection of space, race, and education.
+Dr. Samura primarily teaches in the undergraduate Integrated Educational Studies (IES) and Educator Development programs and challenges students to think boldly and broadly about what it means to be an “educator” in today’s society.
+Dr. Samura works at the intersection of space, race, and education.
 She is particularly interested in how a spatial approach offers an effective lens and language to examine and talk about issues such as “belonging,” “community,” and social identities.

 Paul Kang, Ph.D.

 ||Olivia Diaz is a senior receiving her Bachelor of Science in Environmental Science and Policy in December 2016.
 Along with her minor in Spanish studies she intends to apply to the Peace Corps after graduation and continue her education at graduate school.
 Olivia has brought her knowledge of Geographic Information Systems (GIS) to the College of Educational Studies by finding creative ways to interpret and visualize data.
 She looks to integrate her work with the College of Education to find a career opportunity with GIS

 Collaborate currently has three flagship projects, each of which reimagines what learning in, through, and beyond higher education can look like.
 Each project makes meaningful connections between academic approaches and real world issues and facilitates strategic collaborations among students, faculty, educational institutions, businesses, and community-based organizations.

 Please see below for brief project descriptions.
 We invite you to contact project leads if you are interested in possible collaborations and/or supporting the project.